vivid-planet/comet/docs/docs/cron-jobs/index.md

 sidebar_position: 14
 ---

 Cron Jobs are defined as console commands.
-The preferred way to run them is a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
+The preferred way to run them is as a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
 Advantages of using Kubernetes Cron Jobs:

 -   You can run multiple instances of the API in parallel without additional configuration for Cron Jobs.
 -   Different resources can be used for Cron Jobs and the API.